With over 100 years of history and a wealth of experience, Hydro Tasmania is an industry leader in hydroelectric power.

 No. Hydro Tasmania specialises in power generation, and does not actually retail the electricity itself.
 But if you would like your home powered by hydro, then check out our review of Aurora Energy, they’re the retail arm of Hydro Tasmania and provide a range of energy services to homes and business.

 - Renewable energy — Hydro is a clean, green way to create energy, and Hydro Tasmania is at the forefront of this technology.
-They operate over 30 hydroelectric dams and three wind farms in the state.
+They offer clean renewable energy and secure energy solutions to support Tasmania's energy demand, operating over 50 major dams, 30 power stations and two wind farms in the state.

 - Community — Hydro Tasmania are proud members of their community and do a lot of good works across the state.